-"In any case," Harry continued, when Voldemort did not deem it worth a reply, "we're not here because of me.
+When Voldemort did not reply, Harry gestured towards it.
+"In any case," he said, "we're not here because of me.
 Aren't you going to have a look?"

-The Dark Lord raised his narrow chin, watching Harry curiously.
+The Dark Lord raised his narrow chin and observed Harry intently.

 "No," he said then, his voice like an ice.

 "I came here for the cure," he clarified.
-"It's almost the time."
+"It's almost time."

 "That's right," Harry said cautiously.
 "Therefore I suggest you'd better do what Hermione said, if you want to know more..."

-A cold, humorless laugh cut through Harry like a sword, making him wince.
+A cold, humourless laugh cut through Harry like a sword, making him wince.